What Is Retrieval-Augmented Prompting?

 relevance = ContextRelevance().evaluate(input=query, context=retrieved_context)

-Run the checks on a fixed eval cohort before release and on sampled production traces after release.
+Run these on a fixed eval cohort before release and on sampled production traces after release.
 Slice failures by retriever, prompt version, corpus, model, and route.
+Pair this with traceAI spans so an alert points at a specific failing trace, not a global average.

-Most failures come from treating context insertion as formatting instead of reliability control.
+Most failures come from treating context insertion as formatting work instead of reliability control.

 - Stuffing every retrieved chunk into the prompt.
-Higher recall can create context overflow, irrelevant authority, and higher
+Higher recall creates context overflow, irrelevant authority, and inflated

-- Changing retriever and prompt together.
-Split releases so regressions map to retrieval ranking, prompt wording, or model behavior.
+ContextPrecision+Groundednesscatches that combination. - Changing retriever and prompt together.
+Split releases so regressions map to retrieval ranking, prompt wording, or model behavior independently.

 Frequently Asked Questions